peaceiris/actions-label-commenter/README.md

 </div>

 This action is one of label triggered GitHub Actions for posting a template message.
-After commenting, it can automatically close or reopen issues.
-Of course, it also can manage pull requests.
+After commenting, it can automatically open/close/lock/unlock issues or pull-requests.

 This Action was submitted to the [GitHub Actions Hackathon] and featured by GitHub. ([Featured actions from the GitHub Actions Hackathon - The GitHub Blog])